dipanjaligupta/demo-1/README.md

 # demo-1
-This is a demo code
+This is a demo code.
+# dipanjali gupta
+sigma student